sweattep/ancient_quotes/README.md

 >you have finished betraying, you will be betrayed

+>Finishing is better than starting.

+Patience is better than pride

 >Cleanse yourself before your own eyes lest another cleanse you.

 >What is the worldly life except the enjoyment of delusion